Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 ### Coding the Frontend

-We can envision a dashboard with two line graphs, each showing the trend of term frequency for either Russia-related terms or Ukraine-related terms.
+We can envision a dashboard with two line graphs, one showing the evolution of term frequency for Ukraine-related terms, while the other shows Russia-related terms.

-The y-axis of each line graph should indicate the percentage of airtime in which a certain keyword is mentioned by a certain national station, while the x-axis indicates the date.
+The y-axis of each line graph should indicate the percentage of airtime in which a certain keyword is mentioned, while the x-axis indicates the date.

-On both graphs, multiple lines will represent various television networks.
-We'll also build a basic interactive component, allowing users to specify a range of dates.
+On both graphs, three lines will represent the three chosen television networks.
+We'll also build a basic interactive component, allowing users to narrow their search by specifying a range of dates.

 ```
 app.layout = dbc.Container(